 This adds an extra layer of headache for an already-inconvenienced traveler.
 Always book your ticket on the website of your carrier to avoid that.

-When it comes to a canceled flight, you are covered in terms of abandoning the trip and opting for a refund.
+Regarding a canceled flight, you are covered in abandoning the trip and opting for a refund.
 This is not always the case with a delay, however.